kohanyirobert/mongoroid/README.md

     .address("c.com", 27020)
     .build();

-// get a configration for the connection to be create in the following steps MongoConfig config = MongoConfigs.builder()
+// get a configration for the connection to be created in the following steps MongoConfig config = MongoConfigs.builder()
     .poolSize(3)
     .connectTimeout(10, TimeUnit.SECONDS)